yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       Controls how the OpenEmbedded build system spawns interactive terminals on the host development system (e.g. using the BitBake command with the ``-c devshell`` command-line option).
-For more information, see the ":ref:`platdev-appdev-devshell`" section in
-      the Yocto Project Development Tasks Manual.
+For more information, see the ":ref:`dev-manual/dev-manual-common-tasks:using a development shell`" section in the Yocto Project Development Tasks Manual.

       You can use the following values for the ``OE_TERMINAL`` variable: